-1. Create a brining solution of 2 gallons of hot water, kosher salt and brown sugar.
+- Create a brining solution of 2 gallons of hot water, 1 cup kosher salt and 1 cup brown sugar.
 Mix until dissolved and add in ribs.
 Seal the container and store in the fridge overnight.
-This step really helps to tenderize the meat before cooking!
-It creates an amazingly tender, fall off the bone rib.

-2. Rinse ribs and pat dry.
-Use a sharp paring knife to remove the silver skin, the tough membrane on the back of the ribs, by slitting it at one end and pulling it down to the other end.
-This requires a little bit of strength, but it makes for a much more tender rib!
+- Rinse ribs and pat dry.
+Use a sharp paring knife to remove the silver skin by slitting it at one end and pulling it down to the other end.

-6. Remove ribs from plastic wrap and place on hot smoker grate.
-Close the lid and slow smoke for 4-6 hours (make sure to check the pellet level ever hour and a half) or until internal temperature reaches 165 degrees Fahrenheit.
+- Remove the ribs from plastic wrap and place on hot smoker grate.
+Close the lid and slow smoke for 4-6 hours (make sure to check the pellet level ever hour and a half) or until the internal temperature reaches 150°F.

-7. Remove from smoker and place on large platter.
-Tent with foil and rest for 5 minutes before serving with mashed potatoes, gravy, green beans
+- Remove from smoker and place on large platter.
+Tent with foil and rest for 5 minutes.

 Looking for a side dish?
 Try one of these!